Cris714/Spider-Sophia/README.md

 # Spider Sophia Project

-Hexapod Spider Robot created to learn and have fun.
+Hexapod Spider Robot built from scratch, created to learn robotics and have fun.

 ## Electronic parts